Bochhh/SOC-Investigation/threat-hunting/Cambodian_APT-CN-54_Nation_State_Threat_Hunt_Blog.md

 The hypothesis was clear: **Sophisticated attacks from Cambodia are possible.
 Let's find out if it's happening.**

-I opened Splunk and set the time range: August 1-7, 2024.
+I opened wazuh and set the time range: August 1-7, 2024.

 "Let's see what Cambodia has been trying," I said.